michaelrsweet/codedoc/README.md

 Building Codedoc
 ----------------

-Codedoc comes with a simple makefile that will work on most Linux/UNIX systems and macOS, and depends on ZLIB.
-Type `make` to build the software:
+Codedoc comes with the usual configure script and makefile that will work on most Linux/UNIX systems and macOS.
+Prerequisites include ZLIB 1.1 or later and Mini-XML 4.x.

+Run the following commands to build the software:

+    ./configure
     make